BuildMaster vs. TeamCity

 BuildMaster > BuildMaster vs. JetTeamCity

 Learn about the key differences.
 Discover how BuildMaster can be used to replace or complement TeamCity.

 BuildMaster is a CI/CD platform that automates builds and deployments using GUI-based editors.

 TeamCity is a CI tool that uses Java-based build runners to automate builds and run scripts.

 TeamCity has a lot of features to help with complex, monolithic Java applications, including proprietary code analysis and IntelliJ Integration.
 But in many cases, BuildMaster can build and deploy these kinds of applications—and much more.

-Migrating from TeamCity to BuildMaster is relatively easy, but you can also integrate tools to help with migration.
+Migrating from TeamCity to BuildMaster is relatively easy, but you can also integrate tools or our professional services to help with the migration.

 “Can BuildMaster integrate with TeamCity?”